ropellad/LDD3-Notes/Chapter_1_Introduction_to_Device_Drivers.md

 ## Chapter 1.
 An Introduction to Device Drivers

-The linux kernel is a large and complex body of code.
-People who desire to work with the kernal need an entry point where they can approach the code without being overwhelmed.
+The Linux kernel is a large and complex body of code.
+People who desire to work with the kernel need an entry point where they can approach the code without being overwhelmed.
 Device drivers are one good place to start exploring.

 Device drivers are treated like distinct "black boxes" that make a piece of hardware respond to an internal programming interface.
 User activities are performed with a set of standardized calls that are independent of a specific driver.
 Mapping these calls to device-specific operations is the job of the driver.
 Drivers are made such that they can be built separately from the rest of the kernal and "plugged in" at runtime when needed.
 This modularity is supposed to make the drivers easy to write.